Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics

-Despite the surge in interest for world modelling \citep{2018_ha_schmidhuber_recurrent_world_model,sutton1988worldmodeling,hafner2019learningLatentDynamics}, previous works focused mostly on building specialised \textit{ad-hoc} world models.
-These world models can be explicitly learnt as a visual simulator \citep{agarwal2025cosmos,bruce2024genie,brooks2024videoGenerationWorldSimulator}, or enable planning with model-based reinforcement learning \citep{hafner2019learning,micheli2022transformers,robine2023transformerworldmodelTWM,alonso2024diffusionForWorldModeling,Hafner2025}.
-Instead, we focus on leveraging large-scale multimodal foundation models \citep{lin2024video,chen2025janus,wu2024vilaU} to develop world models, which is more attractive due to the inductive bias they provide from their extensive training.
 This is possible thanks to frameworks that integrate observations, actions, and rewards into a unified sequence of tokens in autoregressive Transformers \citep{NEURIPS2024_7dbb5bfa}, building on pioneering works such as Decision Transformers \citep{chen2021decisionTransformers} and GATo \citep{reed2022generalistGATo}.
-Related to our work, \citep{chen-vlm-representation-for-RL} initialise the parameters of RL policies with VLMs, thus taking advantage of the abundant and general world knowledge encoded in their representations.
-3D-VLA \citep{zhen20243dWorldModelVLM} introduces a set of interaction tokens into a Large Language Model to engage with the environment as an embodied agent. \citep{yang2024video,soni2024videoagent} explore large-scale self-supervised learning via next token or frame prediction to build a unified model absorbing internet knowledge, learning from interaction via video.
+Related to our work, \citet{chen-vlm-representation-for-RL} initialise the parameters of RL policies with VLMs, thus taking advantage of the abundant and general world knowledge encoded in their representations.
+3D-VLA \citep{zhen20243dWorldModelVLM} integrates a set of interaction tokens into a Large Language Model to engage with the environment as an embodied agent. \citet{yang2024video,qiu2026swirl,soni2024videoagent} explore large-scale self-supervised learning via next token or frame prediction to build a unified model absorbing internet knowledge, learning from interaction via video.